Constitutional Court of Bosnia and Herzegovina: History

-Bosnia and Herzegovina provides a rare example of a country in transition from a socialist system which nevertheless has a history of having a constitutional court, since the former Yugoslavia was the only country which had a system of the constitutional courts already in socialist regime.
-The first Constitutional Court in former Yugoslavia was created as early as 1963.
-This date coincided with the starting point of the history of a constitutional court in Bosnia and Herzegovina.
-In accordance with the federal structure of the former SFRY, not only was there a Constitutional Court at the federal level, but prior to the dissolution of former Yugoslavia, the six Republics and even the two Autonomous Provinces – Kosovo and Vojvodina – also had their own Constitutional Courts.
+The federal structure of the former Socialist Federal Republic of Yugoslavia provided a Constitutional Court at the federal level as well as one for the six Republics along with its two Autonomous Provinces – Kosovo and Vojvodina.
 The Constitutional Court of Bosnia and Herzegovina was established for the first time on 15 February 1964 pursuant to the Constitution of 1963.

 Its existence was confirmed in the Constitution of 1974.
-The jurisdiction of this Constitutional Court consisted primarily of an abstract normative control.
-Thus, it would take decisions as to the conformity of the (Republic’s) laws with the Constitution, and as to the constitutionality and legality of other regulations and general and self-management acts.
-It would also be called upon to resolve disputes between the Republic and other political-territorial units, in particular, conflicts of jurisdiction as between the courts and other bodies of political-territorial units.
-The 'Law on the Constitutional Court' regulated issues concerning the organization, jurisdiction and procedures before this Constitutional Court.
+The functions of the court allowed it to take decisions as to conform to the Republic's laws with the Constitution, and as to the constitutionality and legality of other regulations and general and self-management acts.
+It was also allowed to resolve disputes between the Republic and other political-territorial units, in particular, conflicts of jurisdiction as between the courts and other bodies of political-territorial units.
+The 'Law on the Constitutional Court' regulated its structure, jurisdiction and procedure.

 The role and jurisdiction of the Constitutional court was redefined in the Dayton Peace Agreement (Annex IV - Constitution of Bosnia and Herzegovina, Article VI).

 Jurisdiction

-In general, the jurisdiction of the Constitutional Court is defined under Article VI.3 and Article IV.3 of the Constitution.
+The jurisdiction of the Constitutional Court is defined under Article VI.3 and Article IV.3 of the Constitution.
 Within its overriding duty to 'uphold' the Constitution of Bosnia and Herzegovina, it consists of five types of jurisdiction.
 The proceedings to be followed and type of decision to be given will depend upon the type concerned and the nature of the case.

 Essentially, the distinction between these various types of jurisdiction is based on the extent to which the Constitutional Court, in addition to the classical task of upholding constitutionality, also has, in certain types of disputes, a more direct relation with the judicial or legislative authority concerned.